-As the largest residence hall on campus, Brooks allows students to meet and interact with many members of the Holy Cross community.
-The basement provides study lounges and a large common space used by residents for hall dinners, building wide meetings, and social programs.
-The kitchen area in the basement has two full sized refrigerators, microwave, counter, stove, and two ovens.
-There are standard cooking supplies students are able to sign-out with the RA Staff.
-Students enjoy entertainment on the 42 inch, big screen TV and playing pool or piano in the game room.
+As the largest residence hall on campus housing 400 students, Brooks Hall allows students to meet and interact with many members of the Holy Cross community.
+The basement provides a study lounge and a large common space used by residents for hall dinners, building-wide meetings, and social programs.
+The kitchen area in the basement has two full-sized refrigerators, microwave, counter, stove, and two ovens.
+There are standard cooking supplies students are able to sign-out with the RA staff.
+Students enjoy entertainment on the 42-inch, big screen TV.
 Laundry facilities are located on the ground floor.

 Brooks rooms are approximately 12' x 18' on average.
 You will find one desk, desk chair, desk lamp, dresser, bookcase, and bed per occupant.
 Every room has a window and fire-retardant drapes.
 The twin beds are extra long and "college size" sheets are recommended.
 Although there is overhead lighting, students are encouraged to bring an extra lamp.

-In Brooks, we have standard double rooms.
+In Brooks, we have double and triple rooms.
+The triple room dimensions are approximately 20' x 20'.
 These rooms do not have built-in dresser and closet units like many of the standard double rooms.
 Instead, these students have standalone tall dresser units and a wardrobe closet unit.

 Here is a floor plan for a typical double room in Brooks Hall.